StAResComp/2017-12-04-standrews/lessons/R/day_1/NOTES.md

 * **THESE DATA TYPES ARE NOT COMPATIBLE** for addition
 * `R`'s data types reflect the ways in which data is expected to interact
 * **UNDERSTANDING HOW YOUR DATA MAP TO `R`'s DATA TYPES IS KEY**
+   * It's very important to understand how `R` sees your data (you want `R` to see your data the same way you do)
+   * Many problems in `R` come down to incompatibilities between data and data types.

 ----